mxsm/document/Java/JSE/并发和多线程/AQS.md

         }
     }

-    // Instrumentation methods for conditions

-    /**
-     * Queries whether the given ConditionObject
-     * uses this synchronizer as its lock.
-     *
-     * @param condition the condition
-     * @return {@code true} if owned
-     * @throws NullPointerException if the condition is null */ public final boolean owns(ConditionObject condition) {
+    public final boolean owns(ConditionObject condition) {
         return condition.isOwnedBy(this);
     }

-    /**
-     * Queries whether any threads are waiting on the given condition
-     * associated with this synchronizer.
-Note that because timeouts
-     * and interrupts may occur at any time, a {@code true} return
-     * does not guarantee that a future {@code signal} will awaken
-     * any threads.
-This method is designed primarily for use in
-     * monitoring of the system state.
-     *
-     * @param condition the condition
-     * @return {@code true} if there are any waiting threads
-     * @throws IllegalMonitorStateException if exclusive synchronization
-     *         is not held
-     * @throws IllegalArgumentException if the given condition is
-     *         not associated with this synchronizer
-     * @throws NullPointerException if the condition is null */ public final boolean hasWaiters(ConditionObject condition) {
+    public final boolean hasWaiters(ConditionObject condition) {
         if (!owns(condition))
             throw new IllegalArgumentException("Not owner");
         return condition.hasWaiters();
     }

-    /**
-     * Returns an estimate of the number of threads waiting on the
-     * given condition associated with this synchronizer.
-Note that
-     * because timeouts and interrupts may occur at any time, the
-     * estimate serves only as an upper bound on the actual number of
-     * waiters.
-This method is designed for use in monitoring of the
-     * system state, not for synchronization control.
-     *
-     * @param condition the condition
-     * @return the estimated number of waiting threads
-     * @throws IllegalMonitorStateException if exclusive synchronization
-     *         is not held
-     * @throws IllegalArgumentException if the given condition is
-     *         not associated with this synchronizer
-     * @throws NullPointerException if the condition is null */ public final int getWaitQueueLength(ConditionObject condition) {
+    public final int getWaitQueueLength(ConditionObject condition) {
         if (!owns(condition))
             throw new IllegalArgumentException("Not owner");
         return condition.getWaitQueueLength();
     }

-    /**
-     * Returns a collection containing those threads that may be
-     * waiting on the given condition associated with this
-     * synchronizer.
-Because the actual set of threads may change
-     * dynamically while constructing this result, the returned
-     * collection is only a best-effort estimate.
-The elements of the
-     * returned collection are in no particular order.
-     *
-     * @param condition the condition
-     * @return the collection of threads
-     * @throws IllegalMonitorStateException if exclusive synchronization
-     *         is not held
-     * @throws IllegalArgumentException if the given condition is
-     *         not associated with this synchronizer
-     * @throws NullPointerException if the condition is null */ public final Collection<Thread> getWaitingThreads(ConditionObject condition) {
+    public final Collection<Thread> getWaitingThreads(ConditionObject condition) {
         if (!owns(condition))
             throw new IllegalArgumentException("Not owner");
         return condition.getWaitingThreads();
     }

-    /**
-     * Condition implementation for a {@link
-     * AbstractQueuedSynchronizer} serving as the basis of a {@link
-     * Lock} implementation.
-     *
-     * <p>Method documentation for this class describes mechanics,
-     * not behavioral specifications from the point of view of Lock
-     * and Condition users.
-Exported versions of this class will in
-     * general need to be accompanied by documentation describing
-     * condition semantics that rely on those of the associated
-     * {@code AbstractQueuedSynchronizer}.
-     *
-     * <p>This class is Serializable, but all fields are transient,
-     * so deserialized conditions have no waiters.
-     */
     public class ConditionObject implements Condition, java.io.Serializable {
         private static final long serialVersionUID = 1173984872572414699L;
         /** First node of condition queue. */